The Population Resemblance Statistic: A Chi-Square Measure of Fit for Banking: Measuring population resemblance

-Other measures in risk modeling, {inheriting their properties from the Kullback-Leibler diverge,} include the Information Value \citep[p.~184]{siddiqi2017intelligent} and the Characteristic Stability Index \citep[p.~369]{siddiqi2017intelligent}.
+Other measures in risk modeling, {inheriting their properties from the Kullback-Leibler diverge,} include the Information Value \parencite[p.~184]{siddiqi2017intelligent} and the Characteristic Stability Index \parencite[p.~369]{siddiqi2017intelligent}.
 Like the PSI, these measures rely on arbitrary thresholds that disregard sample size and statistical properties.

 The chi-square divergence,